When the Moon Gleams

 "So he's enjoying himself, huh?
 That's good."
 I murmured.
 "Did you tell him I was sorry?"

-I widened my eyes, "Seriously?
-Even after all those mean things I said to him?"
+My mouth was gaping in shock.
+"S-seriously?
+Even after all those mean things I did...?"
 Percy nodded.

-"Damn, I was one heck of a stereotypical jerk."
-I muttered.
+"Damn, I was an awful jerk," I muttered.
 When Tyson had arrived at camp, I was less than welcoming towards him, causing Percy to defend him and actually argue against me and Annabeth.
 I couldn't help it at the time: giants were the reason why my family was dead and Cyclops was there next of kin, but I knew better now.

 The door bell rang, snapping both of our attention as we got up to see who it was.
 A spiky black haired girl emerged at our door.